Duy-Phuong/spring-docs/Note git/guide code/spring_summary.md

 ### 8. Special Note about Deprecated Method in Hibernate 5.2.html

 ### 9. Querying Objects with Hibernate - Write Some Code - Part 1

+### 10. Querying Objects with Hibernate - Write Some Code - Part 2

+### 11. FAQ How To View Hibernate SQL Parameter Values.html

+### 12. Updating Objects with Hibernate - Overview

+### 13. Updating Objects with Hibernate - Write Some Code

+### 14. Deleting Objects with Hibernate - Overview

+### 15. Deleting Objects with Hibernate - Write Some Code

+### 16. Practice Activity #8 - Hibernate Development.html

+### 17. FAQ How to read Dates with Hibernate.html

 ## 22. Hibernate Advanced Mappings